-External plug-ins are always dynamic plug-ins by default.
-External dynamic plug-ins may be configured and compiled at the same time as the Frama-C kernel by using the option --enable-external=<path-to-plugin> .
+External plug-ins may also be configured and compiled at the same time as the Frama-C kernel by using the option --enable-external=<path-to-plugin>.
 This option may be passed several times.

-4.4 Loading Dynamic Plug-ins
+4.4 Loading Plug-ins

-At launch, Frama-C loads all dynamic plug-ins in the directories indicated by frama-c -print-plugin-path (see Section 3.4.2).
-Frama-C can locate plug-ins in additional directories by using the option -add-path <paths>.
+At launch, Frama-C loads all plug-ins in the directories indicated by frama-c -print-plugin-path (see Section 3.4.2).
+Frama-C can locate plug-ins in additional directories by using the option -add-path paths>.
 To prevent this behavior, you can use option -no-autoload-plugins.

-Another way to load a dynamic plug-in is to set the -load-module <files> or -load-script <files> options, using in both cases a comma-separated list of specifications, which may be one of the following:
+Another way to load a plug-in is to set the -load-module <files> or -load-script <files> options, using in both cases a comma-separated list of specifications, which may be one of the following: